 For that reason, Richardson carries an ample supply of crankbaits in crawfish colors and some in shad patterns.
 If the water is stained, he includes crankbaits in chartreuse.
-He also adds jigs to his arsenal but maintains that crankbaits are better for winter bass.
+He also adds jigs to his arsenal.
+But he maintains that crankbaits are better for winter bass.

 “I use a slow-retrieve reel with a 5.3:1 gear ratio for less-aggressive, cold-water bass, “ he said.

-Typically, Kerr Lake experiences a winter drawdown of 4 to 6 feet, exposing numerous rock formations, much to the benefit of fishermen.
+Typically, Kerr Lake experiences a winter drawdown of 4 to 6 feet.
+This exposes numerous rock formations, much to the benefit of fishermen.
 There’s little joy idling along its 850 miles of shoreline in search of rocks in the bitter cold.

 This year, finding rocks visually might be more challenging if the lake remains high.

-“As long as the lake doesn’t flood, the bass fishing should be good,” said Richardson, who said winter catches usually consist of bass running from 2 to 4 pounds with the chance for quality fish up to 6 pounds.
+“As long as the lake doesn’t flood, the bass fishing should be good,” said Richardson.
+He said winter catches usually consist of bass running from 2 to 4 pounds.
+And anglers always have the chance for quality fish up to 6 pounds.

 Productive fishing occurs with the water temperatures in the mid-50s.